siapasayadandia/Brute-force/README.md

 # Brute-force
-this a learning code to brute force.. please send me an email if you have any bug in that code.
+this a learning code to brute force.. please send me an email if you have any bug in that code at 12january2015@gmail.com